medikoo/es5-ext/README.md

 Optionally _compareFn_ can be provided which assures that properties are iterated in given order.
 If provided _compareFn_ is equal to `true`, then order is alphabetical (by key).

 ### getPropertyNames()

+Get all (not just own) property names of the object

 ### getSet(value)
 ### is(x, y)
 ### isCallable(arg)